 Madeira has beautiful scenery, with a delicious climate.
 Walk in the endemic laurisilva (laurel forest), a UNESCO site.
 Wander along the tranquil levadas (former irrigation channels), visit the botanical gardens and the new Whale Museum.
 You’ll sample Madeira’s seafood, have a tasting of the famed Madeira wines, and hear a performance of authentic Fado singing.
 Be sure to browse the colorful public market and exquisite embroidery factory, as well as the excellent Madeira Story Museum.
 You may want to take a ride on the famous wicker toboggans down the steep streets of Monte, or take a long leg-stretching hike along the beautiful Ponta São Lourenço at the eastern tip of the island.

-On yur way to Morocco, you'll have an ever-vigliant lookout for marine life, and also have presentations preparing for your time in Morocco.
+On your way to Spain, you'll have an ever-vigilant lookout for marine life, and also have presentations preparing for your time in Spain.

 After breakfast, transfer to the airport for homeward-bound flights.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 The photo team, a National Geographic Photographer and a Photo Specialist, will enhance your voyage by working with you on photo composition and exposure; helping you develop your own unique vision; showing you how professionals edit and store images while on the go; and sharing the stories behind some of their greatest images.
 Whether expert or interested beginner, you'll find added benefits such as walks ashore and Zodiac cruises dedicated to photography, presentations on the creative and technical aspects of photography, and one-on-one mentoring and coaching in the field.